 History of Ajanta Cave 26

 Construction of Ajanta Cave 26 began in the fifth century.
 According to experts, the construction happened during the short period between the years 460 and 480 CE.
 Hindu king Harishena was the principal patron.
-After his death, work on the cave gradually came to an end.
+He was a tremendous supporter of Buddhist architecture, art and culture, After his death, work on the cave gradually came to an end.

 Cave 26 has been built on a horse-shoe shaped cliff along river Waghora.
 Successive volcanic eruptions created the cliff.
 The basalt rock has horizontal layers.
 The layers are apparent in some of the sculptures.
 The artists have used different techniques and tools to work on the rock layers.